openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 operator func >=(rhs: T): Bool
 ```

-Function: Determines whether the current instance of type `T` is greater than or equal to the parameter instance of type `T`.
+Function: Determines whether the current instance of type T is greater than or equal to the instance of type T pointed to by the parameter.

 Parameters:

-- rhs: T - Another instance to be compared with the current instance.
+- rhs: T - The other instance to be compared with the current instance.

 Return Value:

-- [Bool](core_package_intrinsics.md#bool) - Returns true if greater than or equal, otherwise false.
+- [Bool](core_package_intrinsics.md#bool) - Returns true if greater than or equal, otherwise returns false.

 ## interface Greater\<T>